 Honors Program

-The Honors Program interdisciplinary minor creates, encourages, and challenges a community of engaged student scholars who are interested in developing leadership skills and addressing complex issues facing our world.
+The Honors Program interdisciplinary minor creates, encourages, and challenges a community of engaged student scholars who are interested in addressing complex issues facing our world.

 • Receive early registration for courses.